• Post author:

 Maria Bartiromo Age

 She was born Maria Sara Bartiromo on 11 September 1967 in Brooklyn, New York, United States.
 She celebrates her birthday on the 11th of September every year.
-Bartiromo is 54 years as of 2021.
+Bartiromo is 58 years old as of 2026.

 Maria Bartiromo Education